tazminur12/looklify/UPLOAD_TROUBLESHOOTING.md

 CLOUDINARY_CLOUD_NAME=your_cloud_name
 CLOUDINARY_API_KEY=your_api_key
 CLOUDINARY_API_SECRET=your_api_secret
-CLOUDINARY_UPLOAD_PRESET=your_upload_preset
 ```

+**Note**: The new SDK approach no longer requires `CLOUDINARY_UPLOAD_PRESET` as it uses authenticated uploads.

 ### 2. "Upload failed" Error

 **Possible Causes**:
 - Cloudinary credentials are incorrect
-- Upload preset is not set to "Unsigned"
 - File size is too large (>5MB)
 - File type is not an image
+- Network connectivity issues

 **Solutions**:
 1. Verify Cloudinary credentials in your dashboard
-2. Check upload preset settings in Cloudinary
-3. Try with a smaller image file
+2. Try with a smaller image file
-4. Make sure you're selecting an image file
+3. Make sure you're selecting an image file
+4. Check your internet connection

 ### 3. File Not Uploading